schibsted/spid-tech-docs/resources/articles/mobile/reviews.md

 ### Logo

-TODO: Link to our guidelines regarding logos
+The SPiD logo should be visible and in its original colors. **Need a link to brand book or similar that is accessible, ie not on dropbox**

 ### Obfuscation

 If developing for Android the app should be obfuscated, this is done using [Proguard](http://developer.android.com/tools/help/proguard.html).
+For your own sake remember to store the mapping key so you can easily navigate stacktraces.